Joe-Mart/BaseballHistory/README.md

 # INSTRUCTIONS

-CODE LOUISVILLE project requirements are called out in the code, just search for "Code Louisville" in the py files.

-This program was built using Python version 3.10.1 and pip version 21.3.1, with the following installed packages:
+This program was built using Python version 3.10.1 and pip version 21.3.1, in which both are required.

+The following packages need to be installed:

+A separate virtual environment is highly recommended.

 To install prerequisites:
   - >pip install pandas
   - >pip install numpy
   - >pip install logging
-  - >from sqlalchemy import false
-  - >import math

 To run the program:
   - >git clone https://github.com/Joe-Mart/BaseballHistory.git
   - >cd BaseballHistory
   - >python Pitching_Analysis.py

-If you have a virtual environment, you can run that.
-If you want, you can access Ipython and run each line.

 # Code Louisville Requirements

 Category 1: Python Programming Basics: